zhahui/kasisto-server-api/api-overview.md

 POST /token
 ```

-Get access token for a customer
+Gets an access token for a customer.

+This service is used for the Authentication pass-through mechanism.
+(Please check the KAI Conversational API specs for details on this login flow)

 ##### Request Parameters